SuccessLink summer jobs

 Mayor Walsh's Youth Jobs Program provides entry-level employment experience to more than 3,500 youth.
 Youth work at more than 200 community-based organizations.
 These jobs give youth experiences that are engaging and meaningful.
 They also prepare them to enter the workforce later in life.
 SuccessLink is the online tool that enables Boston youth to register for the jobs program.

-Participants can work in many different positions, including:
+Participants can work in many different summer positions, including:

 - Youth Advocate